mkondratek/jpeg-acs-analysis/README.md

 ## Coefficient values coming from linear regression by AC

+The eight values from the corresponding row of left neighbor DC block and the eight values from the corresponding column of upper neighbor DC block
+are the dataset for the linear regression.

  _ | 0 | 1
 ---|---|---
  0 | ![Image "ac0_chart.png", AC 0](imgs/ac0_chart.png) | ![Image "ac1_chart.png", AC 1](imgs/ac1_chart.png)